JuliaHealth/BioMedQuery.jl/docs/src/pubmed.md

 dict = parse_xml(String(response.data))
 ```

-You can save directly the XML String to file using LightXML
+You can save directly the XML String to file

 ```julia
 xdoc = parse_string(esearch)